2026 Spring Gathering – Naked in the Light

 Faerie Fee Funds

-As the costs of hosting gatherings rise and disposable incomes for many continue to shrink, the need for Faerie Fee Fund (FFF) has become more urgent than ever.
+As the costs of hosting gatherings rise and disposable incomes for many continue to shrink, the need for the Faerie Fee Fund (FFF) has become more urgent than ever.
 Together, we can ensure this resource remains available for those who need it most, allowing our gatherings to thrive as spaces of inclusion and connection.

 The FFF is very limited.
 We will subsidise up to half the cost to applicants on a low or fixed income on a first-come, first-served basis (subject to availability).
 Please request subsidy only if you need it, and request only as much as you need.